ayushnangia/geneval/indian_prompts/README.md

 pip3 install pyyaml numpy
 ```

+## Configuration

+Most customization is now handled through the `config/config.yaml` file.
+This file defines:
+-   **File Paths:** Location of the `object_names.txt` file (relative to the script directory) and the default output path.
+-   **Generation Parameters:** Default random seed, default number of prompts per category, probability of adding a setting, maximum count for counting prompts.
+-   **Core Lists:** The lists used for generating prompts, including `colors`, `positions`, `indian_settings`, `indian_food`, `indian_clothing`, `indian_activities`, `indian_cultural_objects`, and `non_colorable_objects`.

+**To customize the generation, modify the values within `config/config.yaml`.**

 ## Input File

-The script requires an `object_names.txt` file to be present in the **same directory** where the script is run.
+The script still requires an `object_names.txt` file.
+The path to this file is now specified in `config/config.yaml` under `files.object_names_file`.
+By default, it expects the file to be in the same directory as the script.
 This file should contain a list of object class names, one per line.
-The script uses this list as the vocabulary for generating prompts.
-An example file with a mix of general and Indian-specific objects is included in this directory.
+An example file is included.

 ## Usage

-Run the script from your terminal using `python3`:
+Run the script from your terminal using `python3` from the `indian_prompts` directory:

 ```bash
 python3 create_prompts.py [OPTIONS]